cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 $ checkersd tx checkers create-game $alice $bob --from $alice --dry-run
 ```

-Which prints:
+This prints:

 ```
 gas estimate: 40452
 ```

-Hard to judge how much gas that really means.
+It is hard to assess how much gas that represents.
 In any case, keep gas on `auto`:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $alice --gas auto